Takobz/letspretendblog/not-done-pages/siganlr.md

             {
                 TableName = "Person",
                 ItemId = result.Data.Id
-            }
+            };

-            //Calling all clients and giving them the change model. await _dbHubContext.Client.All.ProductTableChanged(changeModel);
+            //Calling all clients and giving them the change model. await _dbHubContext.Clients.All.ProductTableChanged(changeModel);
-            return Ok("User Added and alerted subscribers!")
+            return Ok("User Added and alerted subscribers!");
         }

-        //generates appropriate response based on database result return GenerateResponseBasedOnStatus(result);
+        //generates appropriate response based on database result return Conflict();
     }
 }
 ```

 In the above we register our Hub via IHubContext interface and our DbContext that is behind an interface.
 The important line here is:
-`await _dbHubContext.Client.All.ProductTableChanged(changeModel);` this lines calls subscribed clients by firing an event `ProductTableChanged` thus passing down the TableChangeModel data can be used by all the subscribed clients.
+`await _dbHubContext.Clients.All.ProductTableChanged(changeModel);` this lines calls subscribed clients by firing an event `ProductTableChanged` thus passing down the TableChangeModel data can be used by all the subscribed clients.

 And that's it, that's how you fire an event.
 For all the controller source code check out: [SignalR Example Repo](https://github.com/Takobz/signalr-example/tree/main/signalr-example/Controllers).